Optimizing DER Aggregate Flexibility via Network Reconfiguration: Characterization of Ellipsoidal Aggregate Flexibility Region

 We denote by $\mathcal{E}(Q,c) := \bigl\{ x\in\re^n \mid (x-c)^\top Q^{-1}(x-c) \le 1 \bigr\}$ an ellipsoid centered at $c \in \re^n$ with $Q \succeq 0$.
 The ellipsoidal aggregate flexibility region characterization problem can be formulated as the following robust feasibility problem:

 The problem seeks to find the maximum-volume ellipsoid satisfying robust feasibility constraints since maximizing $\log\det Q$ maximizes the ellipsoid's volume \cite[Sec.
 8.3.1]{boyd2004convex}.
-Here, the ellipsoid $\mathcal{E}(Q,c)$ is an inner approximation of the aggregate flexibility region $\mathcal{P}$.
+Here, the ellipsoid $\mathcal{E}(Q,c)$ is an inner approximation of the aggregate flexibility region $\mathcal{P}$. {The proposed framework can also accommodate other tractable objectives, such as weighted flexibility or cost-aware objectives with linear cost terms.}

 The constraint set for the second-stage variable $x$ is

 The inner minimization problem in \eqref{eq:ARO_semiinfty:b} is a feasibility check problem: it checks whether there exists a recourse $x(\zeta) \in \mathcal{W}(\xi,\zeta)$ for a given flexibility trajectory $\xi$ and worst-case uncertainty $\zeta$ such that the cost $g^\top x(\zeta) \le 0$.
 If such a recourse exists for all $\zeta \in \mathcal{U}^T$, then $\xi$ is feasible ($\xi\in\mathcal{P}$).
 Otherwise, there is an uncertainty realization $\zeta$ such that $g^\top x > 0$ for all $x \in \mathcal{W}(\xi,\zeta)$, and $\xi \notin \mathcal{P}$.